Dasharo/docs/docs/kb/edk2-capsule-updates.md

 The verification of capsules is performed via [public-key cryptography][wiki-pkc] (the concepts most relevant here: key pairs and subkeys).
-This security mechanism uses a root key pair like this:
+This security mechanism is meant to use a root key pair like
+this:

 1. Public key is embedded into the firmware at build time (one key is enough, but using multiple keys is also supported).